 Below are a few questions that have been raised by our members and we wanted to provide the information to all of our members.
-If there are additional questions that you have that we have not answered below, please feel free to contact the Health & Wellness plan administrator office, or Coughlin & Associates Ltd., the claims adjudicator.
+If there are additional questions that you have that we have not answered below, please feel free to contact the Health & Wellness Office, or Coughlin & Associates Ltd., the claims adjudicator.